How to Reach the Software Quality Graal?

 Extrinsic Quality - Product Quality

-Is why you buy a specific car
+Ig is why you buy a specific car.

 • Acceptance criteria and behavior test-driven development ATDD – You ensure through automatic tests that the feature behaves how your customer requested.